 There are several uses for spectrology in the dairy industry.
-Fluorescence spectroscopy is used to analyze milk content for proteins, fat, water content, carbohydrates and minerals.
-The traditional chemical methods of analysis require specialized personnel, laboratory equipment and are often destructive in methodology.
+Fluorescence spectroscopy is used to analyze milk content for proteins, fat, water content, carbohydrates, and minerals.
+The traditional chemical methods of analysis require specialized personnel and laboratory equipment and are often destructive in terms of methodology.
 The constituents of milk products are typically studied in the UV (185-210 nm) and NIR (800-2500 nm) wavelength ranges.
-Research by a team at the University of Food Technologies in Plodiv, Bulgaria is aimed, in part, at giving inspectors a tools to curb the proliferation of milk products adulterated with the addition of vegetable fats, sugars, and foreign proteins10.
+Research by a team at the University of Food Technologies in Plodiv, Bulgaria is aimed, in part, at giving inspectors a tools to curb the proliferation of dairy products adulterated with the addition of vegetable fats, sugars, and foreign proteins10.

 Egg and Beef Quality

 Work is underway to develop methods for quality assessment of numerous other food products.
 Among the more interesting recent examples are the use of VIS/NIR spectroscopy to assess egg freshness and beef tenderness.

 Researchers working with Beef from China Agricultural University, College of Engineering, Beijing, China are working with the AvaSpec-NIR256-2.5 spectrometer to measure characteristics of meat quality, among them: water content, fat content, colour, pH, and tenderness.
 In addition to studying the constituent macronutrients, this team also considered the use of NIR spectroscopy to look for common contaminants such as total volatile basic nitrogen12.